 In this back-of-the-envelope calculation, we adjusted the effectiveness of StrongMinds according to the counterfactual impact and found that it makes little difference.
 In this case the benefit reduces from 2.4 SD improvement in depression, to 2.33 SDs.

 Appendix D: Guesstimate CEA of a future $1,000 donation to StrongMinds

 To incorporate our uncertainty on the cost-effectiveness of an additional donation to StrongMinds we expand our Guesstimate model of the core programme to include each programme weighted by its estimated budget share over the next three years.
 We allow the budget share, effectiveness, and cost to vary.
-We explain my reasoning for the upper and lower bounds for each parameter next, the ranges which are summarized in Table 5B below.
+We explain our reasoning for the upper and lower bounds for each parameter next.
 These bounds include forecasts and subjective estimates thus they are speculative in nature.

 We estimate the range of budget share according to an assessment of how the budget allocation will change in the next three years according to correspondence with StrongMinds.
 They stated that they intend to shift more money into partner and peer programmes and away from delivering psychotherapy services directly.

 We assume the pace of their shift will linearly relate to their previous diversification away from their core programme such that they will allocate 26% of their budget to partner and refugee programmes by the end of 2023.
 We also assume that they will allocate less to tele-therapy in the future because pressure to avoid meeting in person will ease as COVID-19 precautions are relaxed.